 Apart from these 192.168.0.1 and 192.168.1.1 are the default IP gateway that is used by popular routers like TP-Link and D-Link.
 If you recently bought a new wifi router then you must use one of the IP addresses listed above to set up a router.

-Commonly the routers default IP address is listed on the backside of the router along with the admin username and default password.
-Similarly you can find Comcast Xfinity routers admin login and password from routers backside.
+Commonly, the router’s default IP address is listed on the backside of the router and the admin username and default password.
+Similarly, you can find Comcast Xfinity routers admin login and password from routers backside.

 How to Login 10.0.0.1?

-If you recently brought a Comcast Xfinity router and want to set up it then you must have to access the routers admin page.
+If you recently bought a Comcast Xfinity router and want to set up it, you must access the router’s admin page.
 And to do that you need to login to 10.0.0.1 from any browser on your pc.

-Remember the IP address 10.0.0.1 will not be the same for all the routers model, so it is better to check the backside of your router for the IP address.
-Or you can also check the routers default IP address list.
+Remember the IP address will not be the same for all the routers model, so it is better to check the backside of your router for the IP address.
+Or you can also check the router’s default IP address list.